CastosHQ/Seriously-Simple-Podcasting/readme.txt

 - Embed video players from Vimeo, VideoPress, or the common video block.
 - Display the embedded video player anywhere within your podcast post.
-- With Castos, host your audio and video podcast files with our [Growth and Pro plans](https://castos.com/pricing/).
+- With Castos, host your audio and video podcast files with our [Pro plan](https://castos.com/pricing/).

 ***FREE ANALYTICS ADD-ONS & INTEGRATIONS***